 Primary Liability Insurance coverage protects you from damage or injuries to other people as a result of a truck accident.
-This truck insurance coverage is mandated by state and federal agencies and proof of coverage is required to be sent to them.
+This semi truck insurance coverage is mandated by state and federal agencies and proof of coverage is required to be sent to them.
 We provide insurance coverage limits ranging from $35,000 to $1,000,000.
 Pricing is dependant on region, driving records, and history of the trucking operation

-Trucking Physical Damage Insurance is coverage for your truck and trailer.
+Trucking Physical Damage Insurance is coverage for your commercial truck and trailer.
 This insurance coverage is for repair or replacement for damage resulting from things such as collision, fire, theft, hail, windstorm, earthquake, flood, mischief, or vandalism to your owned vehicles.
 Pricing is based on the value of your equipment and usually pays a percentage of that value.
-This truck insurance coverage may be required by the lien holder of your vehicle.
+This semi truck insurance coverage may be required by the lien holder of your vehicle.

 Motor Truck Cargo insurance is needed to protect the carrier in case of lost freight or damaged goods.
 There is a maximum load limit per vehicle with this policy.
 Truck insurance coverage limits can range from $10,000 to $100,000 with excess policies available upon request.
 Pricing for this insurance is mainly dependant on the type of cargo being hauled.